What’s a health savings account?

 An HSA can help you save three ways:

 Triple tax savings1.
 Pre-tax funds deposited from your paycheck2.
 Tax-free withdrawals for eligible healthcare expenses3.
 Tax-free growth from interest earned and any earnings from investments

 It’s your money and you decide when and how to spend it.
 It does not belong to your employer, even if your employer contributes money to your account.
 Plus, the HSA is yours even if you decide to change jobs or health plans, or if you retire.

 Are you eligible to open an HSA?

 This is an IRS rule.
 You’re eligible only if you answer no to all of these questions:

-For details about your plan’s specific preventive benefits, see your preventive benefits list, summary of benefits, and your benefit booklet on Premera.com.
+For details about your plan’s specific benefits, log in to your Premera account and view your preventive benefits list, summary of benefits, and your benefit booklet.